Sit & Reach Test

 What This Test Measures

-This test primarily measures the flexibility of your hamstrings and lower back, with some involvement of the calf muscles.
+This test measures the flexibility of your lower back and hamstring muscles.

 Equipment Needed

-- Sit and reach box or ruler and box
+- Sit and reach box (or a ruler and a step)

 - Flat surface